microsoft/PartsUnlimitedMRP/docs/HOL_Puppet/HOL-Deploying-MRP-with-Puppet.md

 >**Note:** We need to wait after running the `java` command since this service needs to be running before we start Tomcat.

-In order to include the classes (resources) in our mrpapp module, we need to tell the mrpapp class to invoke them.
+### 7.3 Complete the mrpapp Resource ###

-Go back to the top of the file and change the `mrpapp` class to look as follows:
+Go back to the top of the file and change the `mrpapp` class to look as follows to run all our resources:
 ```puppet
 class mrpapp {
   class { 'configuremongodb': }